The Best French Press Coffee Makers for Your Money

 - Cool-touch handle for easy pouring

-- Opaque stainless steel design
+- Opaque stainless steel limits visibility inside

 Veken French Press - Leading Glass Design